oxguy3/flags/README.md

 If SVGs don't suit your purpose, you can also access very low resolution PNGs via http://flags.ox3.in/mini/xx.png and http://flags.ox3.in/mini/xx/yyy.png.
 However, be warned that I will probably be changing the directory structure for PNGs in the near future, so you shouldn't rely on it.

 ## Why does this exist?
 I originally made this repository to allow me to easily embed flags in Google Sheets.
 You can read more about how to do that [here](https://github.com/oxguy3/flags/blob/gh-pages/GOOGLE_SHEETS.md).

+## Am I allowed to use this?
+Yes!
+All these flags are public domain images from Wikimedia Commons, so you can do with them what you want.
+Everything else in this directory that is not an image file is licensed under [the MIT license](http://oxguy3.mit-license.org/).